AndreaFalanti/popnas/README.md

 ### Data extrapolation and data analysis
 - Add plotter module, to analyze csv data saved and automatically producing relevant plots and metrics while running the algorithm.
-  Add also the plot slideshow script to visualize all produced plots easily in aggregated views.
+- Add the plot slideshow script to visualize all produced plots easily in aggregated views.
-- Add new avg_training_time.csv to automatically extrapolate the average CNN training time for each considered block size.
+- Add _avg_training_time.csv_ to automatically extrapolate the average CNN training time for each considered block size.
+- Add _multi_output.csv_ to extrapolate the best accuracy reached for each cell output, when _multi_output_ is enabled in JSON config.

 ### Software improvements and refactors
-- Migrate code to Tensorflow 2.
+- Migrate code to Tensorflow 2, in particular to the 2.7 version.
-- Now use json configuration files, with some optional command line arguments.
+- Now use JSON configuration files, with some optional command line arguments.
 This approach is much more flexible and makes easier to parametrize all the various components of the algorithm run.
-Many parameters and hyperparameters that were hardcoded in POPNAS initial version are now tunable from the json config.
+Many parameters and hyperparameters that were hardcoded in POPNAS initial version are now tunable from the JSON config.
 - Implement an actually working run restoring functionality.
 This allows to resume a previously interrupted run.
 - CNN training has been refactored to use Keras model.fit method, instead of using a custom tape gradient method.
-  New training method supports ImageGenerators and allows using weight regularization if --wr parameter is provided.
+  New training method supports data augmentation and allows the usage of weight regularization if parameter is provided.
 - LSTM controller has been refactored to use Keras API, instead of using a custom tape gradient method.
   This make the whole procedure easier to interpret and also more flexible to further changes and additions.
 - Add predictors hierarchy (see _predictors_ folder).
 Predictor abstract class provides a standardized interface for all regressor methods